 Let’s look at the example budget I made to illustrate how it works:

-Under Income, I entered one paycheck of $2000.
-It’s possible to have multiple forms of income, though.
+Under Income, I entered one paycheck of $2000 (It’s possible to have multiple income categories as well.).

-Under Expenses, I recorded my expenses until they equaled $2000.
+Under Expenses, I allocated the income to expense categories until the expenses equaled $2000.
 This results in an extremely detailed budget that doesn’t leave anything for guessing.
 I even listed what I might spend on a hair cut.

 By writing out our budget, we can see ways we can save more AND spend more.
 In this budget, I allocated money for bills and debt, as well as fun things like eating out.